ianmacdougald/Codices/README.md

 # Codices

-The Codices quark extends the framework for established by [Codex](https://github.com/ianmacdougald/Codex).
+The Codices quark extends a framework established by [Codex](https://github.com/ianmacdougald/Codex) that embeds scriptable modules within pre-compiled *sclang* classes.
 For the time being, these additions are largely half-baked and undocumented.

 ## Installation

-In SuperCollider, evaluate the following:
+To install the Codices quark, evaluate the following in SuperCollider:

 ~~~~
 Quarks.install("https://github.com/ianmacdougald/Codex");